-Frequently water and stake flower border plants which require moisture and support during the period of blooming; continue the propagation of pinks and carnations by pipings and layers, as previously directed.
+Frequently water and stake flower border plants which require moisture and support during the periods of blooming; continue the propagation of pinks and carnations by pipings and layers, as previously directed.

-Collect ripened seeds of choice annuals and perennials, especially of verbenas, polyanthuses, pinks, carnations, dahlias, and other esteemed flower border favorites, the seeds of which are imported with difficulty, because of their liability to lose their vitality during the voyage; hence the greater necessity for a judicious care over those sorts we possess-the varieties of which may be greatly augmented, and the colours and habits of the parent plants largely diversified in the well defined characteristics of a vigorous offspring.
+Collect ripened seeds of choice annuals and perennials, especially of verbenas, polyanthuses, pinks, carnations, dablias, and other esteemed flower border favourites, the seeds of which are imported with difficulty, because of their liability to lose their vitality during the voyage; hence the greater necessity for a judicious care over those sorts we possess-the varieties of which may be greatly augmented, and the colours and habits of the parent plants greatly diversified in the well defined characteristics of a vigorous offspring.

-Greenhouse plants, throughout the whole of the present month, will require a similar attention to shading and watering as well as by sprinkling them overhead from the fine rose of a watering pot; or still better, by dewing them, gently, head from the sine rose of a watering pot; or still better, by dewing them, gently, with a hand syringe, which has a very renovating effect after the depressing influence of hot dry weather.
+Greenhouse plants, throughout the whole of the present month, will require a similar attention to shading and watering, as well as by sprinkling them overhead from the fine rose of a watering-pot; or still better, by dewing them, gently, with a hand syringe, which has a very renovating effect after the depressing influence of hot dry weather.

-Grapes grown in vineries which have received but little forcing, will now commence to color; the lateral and other growing shoots ought now to receive a final stopping, and the borders and atmosphere of the house may now be kept as dry as possible, which will ensure grapes of a high color and rich flavor.
+Grapes grown in vineries which have received but little forcing will now commence to colour ; the lateral and other growing shoots ought now to receive a final stopping, and the borders and atmosphere of the house may be kept as dry as possible, which will ensure grapes of a high colour and rich flavour.